 “We waited to start a relationship until the company [Costco] opened its doors in Washington, DC, because even though the business on a whole was stable, it was entering a growth mode in the local market.
 We knew they had to hire 200 people per store, including 100 as local hire obligations, so the opportunity was clear.
 We made the connection to Costco and the company relied on our support to meet the requirements of DC’s local hiring regulation.”

 - Even-keel – An even-keel company perceives itself as stable and is less likely to engage in a partnership, seeing change as a potential risk.
-It’s still very possible to engage an even-keel company, and the key is to show them trouble or opportunities for growth that they don’t currently see, or prove to them that growth or trouble is on the horizon.
+It’s still very possible to engage an even-keel company, and the key is to show them potential problems or opportunities for growth that they don’t currently see, or prove to them that growth or trouble is on the horizon.
 It may also be helpful, if your nonprofit has other business partners, to leverage those relationships into a new partnership.

 - Overconfident – An overconfident company perceives itself as thriving and capable of heading into the future without external support.
 They are unlikely to engage your nonprofit initially for partnership, but don’t fret!
 It’s important to be patient and look out for transitions into growth or trouble stages.
 Meanwhile, maintain the relationship, leveraging other relationships or partnerships to share experiences with the overconfident company.